 The project’s key objectives are to provide professional development and employment opportunities for emerging picture book authors and illustrators, support emerging artists to develop their artistic practices, and create new audiences for their work.
 Additionally, it provides employment opportunities for established authors and illustrators in a mentoring role.

 The first collaboration under this new mentoring program is a delightful story called Molly Moores has a House Like Yours by emerging writer Kaliah Tsakalidis and illustrator Ross Morgan.
-It is now included in our Preschool Book Gifting pack.
+It was included in our 2021 Preschool Book Gifting pack.

 Emerging Indigenous Writer and Illustrator Project